 Help Our Community Host this Wonderful Event

 When director Darren Aronofsky’s film, “Noah,” was released in March 2014, it provoked a wide range of reactions from praise to outrage.
 For Delmar resident and armchair archaeologist Steven Stark Riemer, however, “Noah” made perfect sense.
 Now, Stark-Riemer will...read more

 Study Talmud …the great text of Jewish tradition.
 Join us for this text exploration and skill building class.
 No prior knowledge of Hebrew or Talmud necessary.
 Please bring a copy of the Schottenstein Babylonian Talmud, Tractate - Sanhedrin Volume 3.
 Led by Rabbi...read more

-Learn how a deepened awareness will help you be your true self.
+In this course, learn how a deepened awareness will help you be your true self.
 Drawing from the ancient Jewish practice of mussar (instruction), we will explore how we can cultivate ‘soul traits’ (middot) such as patience, trust and dignity.
-Sessions will include discussion, text...read more
+Sessions will include...read more

 Ohav Congregant, Bob Gumson reflects on his experiences as a blind person in the various, local Jewish communities.read more